Yuriy Protasov: Ukrainian Rally Championship

-First Yuriy's steps as a professional rally driver was helped by his family friend, businessman and motor sport enthusiast Taras Chernukha who becomes the co-driver of the crew for the next four seasons.
+First, Protasov's steps as a professional rally driver was helped by his family friend, businessman and motor sport enthusiast Taras Chernukha, who became the co-driver of the crew for the next four seasons.
 During this period, the crew mastered the discipline systematically changing cars.
 Another Lada Samara (season 2002) was again replaced by Ford Escort RS 2000 (2003), followed by Mitsubishi Lancer Evolution (2004), and finally, Subaru Impreza (2005).
 Exactly on this car crew achieves the greatest success in their joint career, winning the overall classification in prestigious Life Yalta Rally.
-In fact, it becomes an extreme point of joint performances of Protasov and Chernukha – at the end of 2005 Taras retired as a navigator.
+In fact, it became an extreme point of joint performances of Protasov and Chernukha – at the end of 2005 Taras retired as a navigator.

-In search of a new partner Yuriy refers to Alexander Skochik, and they – without much success – hold Ukrainian Rally Championship 2006.
+In search of a new partner, Protasov referred to Alexander Skochik, and they – without much success – hold Ukrainian Rally Championship 2006.
 However, for the continuation of a serious career, Protasov need the more professional co-driver – and he invites Alexander Gorbik, former navigator of Yuriy's main rival, Olexandr Saliuk Jr. In a bitter struggle Protasov firstly gains bronze medals of the Ukrainian Rally Championship in 2007, and then becomes the absolute champion of Ukraine in 2008.

-At the same time close cooperation between Protasov and Ace Racing team begins, which later transformed into the Darnitsa Motorsport team.
-The squad set the extremely high goals, so after winning the national championship Yuriy decreases his appearance in Ukrainian rallies.
+At the same time, close cooperation between Protasov and Ace Racing team beggan, which later transformed into the Darnitsa Motorsport team.
+The squad set the extremely high goals, so after winning the national championship Protasov decreased his appearance in Ukrainian rallies.
 From 2009 to 2014, he started only three times at home, fully devoting all his attention to performances on the international competitions.